 The output data format is defined by the settings of the external SMPTE\BYPASS and DVB\ASI pins (see Table 3-16).
-Recall that in Manual mode, these pins are set as inputs to the device.
-In Auto mode, however, the GS9090A sets the SMPTE\BYPASS pin as an output status signal.
+Recall that in Manual mode, these pins are set by the application layer as inputs to the device.
+In Auto mode, however, the GS9090 sets these pins as output status signals.